CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googlemock/docs/v1_6/CookBook.md

 However, it can also bring significant benefits in addition to better
 testability:

   * `Concrete`'s API may not fit your problem domain very well, as you may not be the only client it tries to serve.
-By designing your own interface, you have a chance to tailor it to your need - you may add higher-level functionalities, rename stuff, etc instead of just trimming the class.
+By designing your own interface, you have a chance to tailor it to your need - you may add1 higher-level functionalities, rename stuff, etc instead of just trimming the class.
 This allows you to write your code (user of the interface) in a more natural way, which means it will be more readable, more maintainable, and you'll be more productive.
   * If `Concrete`'s implementation ever has to change, you don't have to rewrite everywhere it is used.
 Instead, you can absorb the change in your implementation of the interface, and your other code and tests will be insulated from this change.

 Some people worry that if everyone is practicing this technique, they